Skin Rashes: The Most Common Types and Self-Care Habits to Avoid Them

 You Have Blisters and They Itch and Burn

 Contact dermatitis occurs when the skin physically touches an allergen, such as certain household and bath products, metals, adhesives, and plants.
 Symptoms can range from a mild rash to blisters, severe itching, and burning.
 It is characterized by itchy red bumps on the area of contact.

 It’s essential to keep the skin moisturized to prevent rashes because dry skin is more susceptible to irritation.
 If you’re prone to rashes, apply Vaseline Healthy Bright Fresh & Bright Cooling UV Niacinamide Lotion as prevention.
-The non-sticky gel lotion formula makes it easy to absorb, while Vitamin B3 brightens and evens out skin tone over time.
-Moreover, it strengthens the skin’s natural lipid barrier and making it more resilient to external stressors.
+This body moisturizer for dry skin has a non-sticky gel lotion formula that makes it easy to absorb, while brightens and evens out skin tone over time.
+Moreover, it strengthens the skin’s natural lipid barrier, making it more resilient to external stressors.
 It also has menthol which leaves skin feeling cool and comfortable.

-In addition, use a body wash that’s formulated for sensitive skin, such as Dove Sensitive Skin Body Wash.
+In addition, use a super mild body wash that’s such as Dove Sensitive Skin Body Wash.
 It uses NutriMoisture technology to replenish the skin’s nutrients without irritating it since it is hypoallergenic and fragrance-free.

 Prevent skin rashes by keeping your skin hydrated, moisturized, and strong.
 Incorporate lotions and creams into your skincare routine.
 If you develop a rash, do not apply products on broken skin and consult with your doctor on the best course of treatment.